liferay-design/liferay.design/src/markdown/blueprints/Documentation/easil/creating-from-a-template.md

 ---
-title: Creating From a Template
+title: 'Creating From a Template'
-description: Step-by-step instructions on how to create your own design from a template.
+description: 'Step-by-step instructions on how to create your own design from a template.'
 order: 4
 publish: true
 ---